NosamKram/Module_20_credit-risk-classification/README.md

 ## A summary:
 The logistic regression model fit with oversampled data has an accuracy of 99% for both the precision and the recall, so it is very highly accurate.

+I relied heavily on help from my tutor Justin Moore as well as class notes and solved class activities to complete this challenge.